-- Led the terrorist hijacking of the cruise ship the Achille Lauro
+- Masterminded the terrorist hijacking of the cruise ship Achille Lauro

-- Former general director of the Palestine Liberation Front
+- Onetime general director of the Palestine Liberation Front

 - Died in 2004

 Originally named Mohammed Abbas, Abu Abbas was born in 1948 in Syria’s Yarmouk Palestinian refugee camp.
 In 1964 he joined Yasser Arafat‘s Palestine Liberation Organization (PLO), but soon grew disillusioned by what he saw as the group’s excessive dependence on assistance from Arab states.
 Thus he became a member of George Habash‘s Popular Front for the Liberation of Palestine (PFLP) in 1967, adopted the nom de guerre Abu Abbas, and fought alongside National Liberation Front guerrillas who were battling U.S. troops in Vietnam in 1968.
 Soon thereafter Abbas earned a degree in Arab literature from Damascus University.